On K-theoretic invariants of semigroup C*-algebras from actions of congruence monoids: Abstract

 \section{Abstract}

 We study semigroup C*-algebras of semigroups associated with number fields and initial data arising naturally from class field theory.
-Using K-theoretic invariants, we investigate how much information about the initial number-theoretic data is encoded in our semigroup C*-algebras.
+These semigroup C*-algebras turn out to have an interesting C*-algebraic structure, giving access to many new examples of classifiable C*-algebras and exhibiting phenomena which have not appeared before.
+Moreover, using K-theoretic invariants, we investigate how much information about the initial number-theoretic data is encoded in our semigroup C*-algebras.